 Across denominational lines, we are united in our view of the Bible as being totally authoritative and sufficient for life and ministry.
-We challenge all our workers to personally be “people of the Book,” engaged in regular bible-reading and prayer, and we place a high value on the public proclamation of the Word.
+We challenge all our workers to personally be people of the Book, engaged in regular Bible-reading and prayer, and we place a high value on the public proclamation of the Word.
 To that end, we seek to raise up, develop, and train grace-filled preachers who are able to contextualize the never-changing gospel message in an ever-changing culture.
-We hope that all our affiliated plants will be known for their gospel-centred preaching.
+We hope that all our affiliated plants will be known for their gospel-centered preaching.

 It is our firm conviction that revival or awakening is GOD’s work from start to finish, and yet He calls us to participate with Him!
 Historically, every great movement of God has been precipitated by earnest prayer, but unfortunately, prayer is often a neglected discipline.
-We desire to see an outpouring of God’s Spirit over Canada!
-To that end, we ask leaders wherever we go, to commit to pray for Canada.
-Specifically we are praying at 10:02 each day, asking the Lord of the harvest to send out workers (based on Jesus’ command in Luke 10:2).
+We desire to see an outpouring of God’s Spirit over North America!
+To that end, we ask leaders wherever we go, to commit to pray for North America.
+Specifically, we are praying at 10:02 each day, asking the Lord of the harvest to send out workers (based on Jesus’ command in Luke 10:2).

 3. Intensive interviews

 The assessment process begins with a series of intentional interviews and online tests.
 Before being invited to attend a formal 3-day assessment, each planter will have had a minimum of three in-depth interviews, with three different interviewers.
 The interviewing team will review the profile testing and through prayerful discernment extend an invitation to proceed to assessment.

 Our church planters assessment is really an ongoing process over many months, including pre-assessment interviews, an in-depth 3-day Assessment Centre, as well as an on-the-job assessment that happens during apprenticeship.